josedomingos919/josedomingos919/README.md

 ![GitHub followers](https://img.shields.io/github/followers/josedomingos919?style=social)

 ## :smiley: About me
-Olá, meu nome é José, sou desenvolvedor Javascript/Typescript e apaixonado por Php.
-Atualmente trabalho com Reactjs, Nodejs, Express, React Native e Laravel.
-Quando não estou programando eu gosto pesquisar mais sobre conhecimentos na área de TI ver PodCast e UIclones.
+Hi, my name is José, I've been a Javascript/Typescript developer since 2019 and I'm passionate about laravel and nestjs.
+I currently work with Reactjs, Nodejs, Express, React Native and Laravel.
+When I'm not programming I like to research more about knowledge about the IT area, see PodCast and UIclones.
 <p>
 <a href ="mailto:josedomingos919@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank" /></a>
 <a href="https://www.linkedin.com/in/jos%C3%A9-domingos-c-n-donge-2197221b8/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank" /> </a>